 How to Trim Grapevines Using the Kniffen Method

 The easiest way to prune grape varieties that don’t require winter protection is by using the four-arm Kniffen method.
 This method involves using two horizontal wires to support the vine, rather than one.
-The bottom one is usually about 3 foot from the ground while the other about five feet.
+The bottom one is usually about 3 feet from the ground while the other about five feet.

 Basic pruning of grapes is simple.
 If you require more extensive knowledge of pruning grapes, then further research may be needed.
 However, for most home gardeners, simply pruning off the old wood and making way for new fruiting wood is all that is needed for how and when to prune a grapevine.